AbhijeetS1112/Airbnb-Exploratory-Data-Analysis--AlMA/README.md

 * plotly

 **Usage**
-Clone or download the repository
+* Clone or download the repository
-Install the required dependencies
+* Install the required dependencies
-Run the command jupyter notebook to open the jupyter notebook Open the notebook AirBnb_Booking_Analysis.ipynb to see the analysis **Conclusion**
+* Open the notebook AirBnb_Booking_Analysis.ipynb to see the analysis

+**Conclusion**
 * The qualities of the listings, the demand for various types of properties, and the variables that affect pricing can all be learned by exploratory data analysis of   AirBnB reservations.